purvanshbhatt/Pace-2024-ectf/README.md

 ### Development and Deployment

-Refer to the "eCTF Design Document" and the codebase itself for in-depth guidance on system architecture, security features, and the deployment process.
+Refer to the Document and the codebase itself for in-depth guidance on system architecture, security features, and the deployment process.

 ## Documentation